softvision-dev/webpdf-wsclient/README.md

 Have a look at our [wiki](https://github.com/softvision-dev/webpdf-wsclient/wiki) for examples and details.

 ## Development and support
-If you have any questions on how to use webPDF or this client library, or have ideas for future development, please get in touch via our [product homepage](https://www.webpdf.de).
+If you have any questions on how to use webPDF, or this library, or have ideas for future development, please get in touch via our [product homepage](https://www.webpdf.de).

 If you find any issues, please file a [bug](https://github.com/softvision-dev/webpdf-wsclient/issues) after checking for duplicates or create a [pull request](https://github.com/softvision-dev/webpdf-wsclient/pulls).